baobuiquang/automation-using-python/README.md

 ![Image](https://github.com/buiquangbao/automation-using-python/blob/master/assets/img06.png)

-To add fruit images and their descriptions from the supplier on the fruit catalog web-server, create a new Python script that will automatically POST the fruit images and their respective description in JSON format.
+To add fruit images and their descriptions from the supplier on the fruit catalog web-server, create a new Python script that will automatically POST the fruit images and their respective description in `JSON` format.

-Write a Python script named `run.py` to process the text files (001.txt, 003.txt ...) from the `supplier-data/descriptions` directory.
-The script should turn the data into a JSON dictionary by adding all the required fields, including the image associated with the fruit (image_name), and uploading it to `http://[linux-instance-external-IP]/fruits` using the Python requests library.
+Write a Python script named `run.py` to process the text files (`001.txt`, `003.txt` ...) from the `supplier-data/descriptions` directory.
+The script should turn the data into a `JSON` dictionary by adding all the required fields, including the image associated with the fruit (`image_name`), and uploading it to `http://[linux-instance-external-IP]/fruits` using the Python `requests` library.

 Create `run.py` using the nano editor: